Skin Irritation: The Dos and Don'ts of Soothing Dry Hands

 Don’t Scratch, Peel, or Pick at the Skin

 The first rule of broken skin is to never pick it.
 According to Harvard Health, fiddling with your peeling skin or scratching rashes not only makes your skin look worse, it can also lead to serious infection.
 If you can’t tolerate the itching, or your skin is flaring up more than usual, it might be something more than your everyday dryness.
 In this case, consult with your doctor for a skin irritation treatment specific to your condition.

 Do Use Gentle Household Products

 Our hands are exposed to a lot of chemicals every day, from doing the dishes to cleaning the house.
 These chemicals can dry out the skin, or in some cases, cause allergic reactions such as rashes.
 They can also irritate the eyes, nose, and throat.
-If your hands are already dry and sensitive from over-washing, trade your heavy-duty cleaning products with more gentle or organic alternatives.
+If your hands are already dry and from over-washing, trade your heavy-duty cleaning products with more gentle or organic alternatives.
 You could also wear rubber gloves, although they can be uncomfortable.

 Do Moisturize Regularly

 Dry skin occurs when skin loses too much moisture, cites Harvard Health.
 You can give your skin a little help by drinking plenty of liquids as well as externally moisturizing your hands with a creamy lotion that combines occlusives and humectants.
 These prevent moisture loss and draw moisture to the skin, respectively.
-The American Academy of Dermatology recommends looking for a moisturizer with occlusives such as shea butter, mineral oil, or lanolin, and humectants such as hyaluronic acid and glycerin.
+The American Academy of Dermatology recommends looking for a with occlusives such as shea butter, mineral oil, or lanolin, and humectants such as and glycerin.